organigram/contracts/README.md

-# Kelsen
+# Organigr.am Contracts

-Kelsen is a Solidity framework for building governance systems on Ethereum.
+Organigr.am Contracts is a Solidity framework for building governance systems on Ethereum.

-Kelsen dictates the governance through the architecture of its organisation.
+Organigr.am Contracts dictates the governance through the architecture of its organisation.

 For example, in order to add a document into a Publications organ, a member of the Redactors organ can call the Publish procedure.
 Master procedures make it easy to administer the governance by modifying the architecture and replacing procedures.